jlplanteen/msas-work/ecommerce/readme.md

 provide a direct customer feedback pipeline to understand not only their own products’ performance but also that of other brands.

 ## Structure
-scraper >> code and sample output files from data collection phase: scraping product info and customer reviews analysis >> code for modeling and text mining
+analysis >> code for web scraping, modeling, and text mining

 output >> final report and additional graphics generated from analysis